jolson615/tech-exchange-2021/u2-python-unit-testing/object-orientation-instances-attributes-and-instance-methods.md

 ### Teaching Tip

 When teaching about classes, it is tempting to delve into the weeds about _object_, _self_, _init_, and other key components.
+Inheritance also feels crucial to many veteran programmers.
+However, these more abstract concepts are usually a really confusing entry point for beginners.

-However, this can be confusing for beginners.
-Instead, focus on walking students through the examples and helping them correctly employ the necessary syntax.
+Instead, focus on walking students through the examples here, which focus narrowly on instances, attributes, and instance methods, and helping them correctly employ the necessary syntax.

 ### Lab